-One of the only ways to objectively measure how badly you are hurt is to calculate your past and expected future medical expenses.
+One of the few ways to objectively measure how badly you are hurt is to calculate your past and expected future medical expenses.
 Generally speaking, the greater these expenses, the more your case is worth.
-Be warned, however, that if you run up unnecessary medical bills you will not increase the value of your case.
+Be warned, however, that if you run up unnecessary medical bills, you will not increase the value of your case.
 Also, the nature of the treatment will affect the value.
-Chiropractic or pain management treatment alone will not increase the value of the case as much as one significant surgery.
+Chiropractic or pain management treatment alone will not increase the case’s value as much as one significant surgery.

-This type of damages is fairly self-explanatory, but not nearly as simple to calculate as you might think.
-Basically, you are entitled to recover lost earnings for the time you missed from work in the past and time you will miss from work in the future.
-If your injuries make you no longer capable of performing your job, you are entitled to the difference between what you would have made in your current job and what you can now make in a job for which you are capable.
+This type of damage is fairly self-explanatory but not nearly as simple to calculate as you might think.
+You are entitled to recover lost earnings for the time you missed from work in the past and the time you will miss from work in the future.
+If your injuries make your job impossible, you are entitled to the difference between what you would have made in your current job and what you can now do.
+If you are injured, you are entitled to the difference between what you can now make in a job for which you are capable.

-This gets complicated because the parties invariably disagree as to whether you are no longer capable of performing your job, and the types of jobs for which you may now be suitable.
-Does your low back injury prevent you from performing your desk job because it is painful for you to sit?
-You can be sure that experts will disagree on this subject.
-Do not take it as a given that you will be found fully disabled.
+This gets complicated because the parties invariably disagree on whether you can no longer perform your job and the types of jobs you may now be suitable for.
+Does your lower back injury prevent you from performing your desk job because it is painful for you to sit?
+You can be sure that medical experts will disagree on this subject.
+Please do not take it as a given that you will be found fully disabled.
 There will be plenty of negotiating room as to a fair amount for your lost wages.

-Self-employment is the most frustrating factor which comes into play in determining lost wages.
-Because self-employed people don’t have a weekly paycheck to reference, an in-depth review of your business is required to determine lost profits (note I said profits, not revenue).
+Self-employment is the most frustrating factor that comes into play in determining lost wages.
+Because self-employed people don’t have a weekly paycheck to reference, an in-depth review of your business must determine lost profits (note I said profits, not revenue).
 The effect on the business going forward is even more difficult to predict — can you hire someone to replace you and still be profitable?
-Finally, the self-employed also have a habit of reporting as little income as possible to the IRS (yes, you will have to produce your tax records).
+Finally, the self-employed also habitually report as little income as possible to the IRS (yes, you will have to produce your tax records).
 While maximizing your deductions to pay as little tax as possible may be good business, it makes for lousy wage loss damages in a lawsuit.
 Your tax returns will be the primary records by which the jury will determine how much money your business made.